CommWebTeam/gen_dw_format/table_of_contents_formatter/README.md

 ### Entries without list numbering

-For table of contents entries that do not have list numberings, the tool sets the level to be [the level of the last list numbering that did exist] + 1.
+For entries that do not have list numberings, the level is set to be to be [the level of the last list numbering that did exist] + 1.
 If there have been no list numberings so far, then the tool uses a level of 2.
-The list numbering value itself is set to a blank string.
+The list numbering value itself is set to a blank string, so it will not be included in the entry.

 For example, if the table of contents has the following entries:
 - Introduction
 - 3 Author's note
 - 3.0 Overview